Managing your Cradlepoint Devices with NetCloud Manager (NCM).

 NOTE: All the devices in a group must have the same type and same firmware.

 The new group is now listed on the Groups page.

 Now that the group is created, you can move devices into the group by first selecting them in the Devices page and then clicking “Move” on the top toolbar.

-popup window appears.
+The Select an Account or Group popup window appears.
 Select a group (only groups with the appropriate device type are displayed) and click OK.

 NOTE: The router will IMMEDIATELY be upgraded or downgraded to the version of firmware defined for the group.
 This could cause a router reboot if the firmware version of the router does not match the firmware version configured for the group.